-For More Information and to Submit Public Comments
+For More Information

 If you have concerns about your health, you should contact your health care provider.
-For questions concerns about the BoRit site or to submit public comments about this HC, please contact the Pennsylvania Department of Health, Division of Environmental Health Epidemiology at (717) 346-3285 or via e-mail at chlloyd@pa.gov or fahmed@pa.gov
+For questions concerns about the BoRit site please contact the Pennsylvania Department of Health, Division of Environmental Health Epidemiology at (717) 346-3285 or via e-mail at chlloyd@pa.gov or fahmed@pa.gov.